Sequential Monte Carlo with transformations: SMC samplers with transformations

 Section \ref{subsec:Linking-RJMCMC-and} compared TSMC with RJMCMC, noting that RJMCMC explores the model space by using a high variance estimator of a Bayes factor at each MCMC iteration, whereas TSMC is designed to construct a single lower variance estimator of each Bayes factor.
 The high variance estimators within RJMCMC are the cause of its most well known drawback: that the acceptance rate of trans-dimensional moves can be very small.
 The design of TSMC, in which each model is visited in turn, completely avoids this issue.
 One might envisage that despite avoiding poor mixing, TSMC might instead yield high variance Bayes factor estimators for challenging problems.
 However, TSMC has the advantage that that adaptive methods may be used in order to reduce the possibility that the estimators have high variance by, for example, automatically using more intermediate distributions.
 The possibility to adaptively choose intermediate distributions also provides an advantage over the approach of \citet{Karagiannis2013}, where a sequence of intermediate distributions for estimating each Bayes factor must be specified in advance.

 Since, by construction, TSMC is a particular instance of SMC as described in \citet{DelMoral2006c}, all of the theoretical properties of a standard SMC algorithm apply.
 Of particular interest are the properties of the method as the dimension of the parameter spaces grows.
 TSMC is constructed on a sequence of extended spaces $E_t$, each of which has dimension $d_{T}$, thus in the worst case, the results for an SMC sampler on a space of dimension $d_{T}$ apply.
 In this respect, the authors in \citet{Beskos2014b} have analysed the stability of SMC samplers as the dimension of the state-space increases when the number of particles $P$ is fixed.
-Their work provides justification, to some extent, for the use of intermediate distributions $\left\{ \bar{\varphi}_{t,k}\right\} _{k=1}^{K}$.
-Under some assumptions, it has been shown that when the number of intermediate distributions $K=\mathcal{O}\left(d_{T}\right)$, and as $d_{T}\rightarrow\infty$, the effective sample size $\mbox{ESS}_{t+1}^{P}$ is stable in the sense that it converges to a non-trivial random variable taking values in $\left(1,P\right)$.
-The total computational cost for bridging $\bar{\varphi}_{t}$ and $\bar{\varphi}_{t+1}$, assuming a product form of $d_{T}$ components, is $\mathcal{O}\left(Pd_{T}^{2}\right)$.
-However, in practice, due to the cancellation of ``fill in'' variables, and with an appropriate transformation of existing variables, we anticipate the effective dimension of the problem to potentially be substantially less than encountered in this worst case.
-The theoretical properties of the method are explored further in the Supplementary Information.
+Their work provides justification, to some extent, for the use of intermediate distributions $\left( \varphi_{t,k}\right)_{k=1}^{K}$.
+Under fairly strong assumptions, it has been shown that when the number of intermediate distributions $K=\mathcal{O}\left(d_{T}\right)$, and as $d_{T}\rightarrow\infty$, the effective sample size $\mbox{ESS}_{t+1}^{P}$ is stable in the sense that it converges to a non-trivial random variable taking values in $\left(1,P\right)$.
+The total computational cost for bridging $\varphi_{t}$ and $\varphi_{t+1}$, assuming a product form of $d_{T}$ components, is $\mathcal{O}\left(Pd_{T}^{2}\right)$.
+However, in practice, due to the cancellation of ``fill in'' variables, and using sensible transformations between consecutive distributions, one could expect a much lower effective dimension of the problem; an example of this situation is presented in the next section.
+Some theoretical properties of the method are explored further in the Supplementary Information.